waldenblue/naosei1456/README.md

 ### Data source.

-Knows HOW to retrieve the data from remote or local sources and maps it to **DOMAIN** objects (may have a companion mapper class to help in this process), simple and respecting the **S**ingle object responsability principle of SOLID
+Knows HOW to retrieve the data from remote or local sources and maps it to **DOMAIN** objects (may have a companion mapper class to help in this process), simple and respecting the **S**ingle object responsability principle of SOLID.

+An important thing here is to make it implementation-agnostic from the other classes:

+I.e. in the App, `CoinRet